 The DIA organized trips to Europe and with them Crofton visited the 1925 Paris Exposition des Arts Décoratifs, an experience that he found inspirational.
 He ‘saw at once that a new and vital idea was expressing itself in furniture, decoration and colour, and he felt the unmistakable call to introduce it to his own city and the West Country.’
 (W.H.
 1954, A Swan Sings.
 The House of Gane: 1824 to 1954.
 Bristol, Crofton E Gane)

-In 1927 Crofton persuaded his father Philip to allow him to put on a small exhibition of contemporary furniture in their Bristol showrooms.
+In 1927 Crofton persuaded his father Philip Endres Gane to allow him to put on a small exhibition of contemporary furniture in their Bristol showrooms.
 Despite Philip suggesting that such stock would bankrupt them, Crofton was building in confidence.
-Philip Gane died in 1933 and Crofton became chairman of P. E. Gane.
+Philip died in 1933 and Crofton became managing director.
 Under his leadership the business was gradually transformed into a showcase of Modernism.